solarwinds/apm-python/CONTRIBUTING.md

-# Contributing to solarwinds-apm-python
+# Contributing to Python solarwinds-apm

-Thank you for contributing and helping us improve `solarwinds-apm-python`.
+Thank you for contributing and helping us improve Python `solarwinds-apm`.

 ----